radian-software/selectrum/README.md

   `selectrum-completion-in-region-styles`.
 * The option `selectrum-should-sort` controls whether preprocessing functions should sort.
-* You can configure the keys for quick candidate insertion/selection using `selectrum-quick-keys`.
-These are used for an `ivy-avy` like interface, when you use the `selectrum-quick-insert` or `selectrum-quick-select` command, each candidate gets key annotations and when you press the keys the candidate is inserted or selected respectively .
-To configure faces used for the key annotations configure `selectrum-quick-keys-highlight` and `selectrum-quick-keys-match` face.
+* You can configure the keys for quick candidate insertion and selection using `selectrum-quick-keys`.
+These are used when using the commands `selectrum-quick-select` or `selectrum-quick-insert` which provide you an `ivy-avy` like interface to quickly select a candidate via key annotations.
+You can configure the appearance of these key annotations with `selectrum-quick-keys-highlight` and `selectrum-quick-keys-match` face.

 ### Complementary extensions